ibrahimhemaa/Ecommerce-API/README.md

 - Users are soft-deleted (marked inactive) rather than removed from the database.
 - The Stripe webhook needs you to point Stripe at `/api/payments/webhook` with your webhook signing secret in `config.env`.

-That's about it.
-If anything looks off or you hit a wall getting it running, the error message in the console is usually a good starting point.